 Identity Thefts and Covid Scams

 Another major scam that brushed the headlines was identity theft during the pandemic.
-In order to encourage other people to get vaccinated, people started posting their vaccination cards or information on social media.
-This resulted in identity thefts as the cards contain the person’s personal information.
+To encourage other people to get vaccinated, people started posting their vaccination cards or information on social media.
+This resulted in identity thefts as the cards contained the person’s personal information.
 Such personal information is stolen from a plethora of people and later put on sale in the dark underbelly of the internet that we fondly call the dark web.